Traditional markets in Mexico: Traditional fixed markets and tianguis

-These traditional markets have been under pressure since the 20th century by newer forms of retailing, such as supermarkets, chain stores and convenience stores.
+The traditional markets have been under pressure since the 20th century by newer forms of retailing, such as supermarkets, chain stores and convenience stores.
 This is especially true in urban areas, with about eighty percent of all food sales in Mexico City now done in supermarkets and similar outlets.
 Traditional fixed markets remain most viable in small rural towns, where the social network is strongest and options are limited.
 The system of a fixed public or municipal market along with a weekly tianguis, is an important part of the economy and food distribution of rural areas.
 These are how most people in rural areas buy, sell, and sometimes trade to obtain necessities.
 However, the traditional markets still remain in many of the country's largest cities.
 One factor in favor of these markets is that the difficulty of getting around by car in the city, increases demand for outlets close to home.

 Wholesale markets such as the Central de Abastos are most often the source of the products sold in other forms of commerce, such as corner stores.
 While supermarkets are considered modern and more sanitary, the traditional fixed market still offers better prices.
 In 2007 and 2008, sales in traditional markets and tianguis rose between 40 and 44 percent, with sales in lower socioeconomic areas rising between 50 and 53 percent.
 The most likely reason for this is the economic downturn, which forced families to economize.

 However, these traditional markets, especially in major cities, face serious problems.
 In the past thirty years, there has been no new construction of this type of market in Mexico City, and existing ones have fallen into disrepair.
 While most of these older markets have had upgrades in gas, electric and drainage, as well as fire extinguishers installed, sixty percent are in danger of fire due to faulty electrical wiring.
 Many have insect and rodent infestations.
 Many of these markets are in unsafe areas, with drug addicts, alcoholics, and delinquents.

 The operation of these markets has also declined.
 In Mexico City, about 65% of permits that merchants have to operate in these public markets have some sort of irregularity.
 None of these markets have adequate sanitary measures for meat.
 Meat and dairy products sold in tianguis and fixed markets are not regulated or inspected according to the Centro Universitario de Ciencias Exactas e Ingenierías (CUCEI).
 Contaminants such as Salmonella and E. coli have been detected in products tested by this organization.
 Since 1997, Mexico City authorities have not carried out inspection in businesses selling groceries of any type in the city.
 Federal authorities only have jurisdiction in the states.